mikeerickson/nptemplating-docs/docs/templating-commands/overview.md

 The following default commands are included in `np.Templating` plugin and do not require any configuration

 #### np:append
-`np:append` will show a list of all templates located in `📋 Templates` folder, and will render at the cursor location of the current note.
+`np:append` will show a list of all templates located in the `Templates` folder, and will render at the cursor location of the current note.

 #### np:insert
-`np:insert` will show a list of all templates located in `📋 Templates` folder, and will render at the beginning of the current note.
+`np:insert` will show a list of all templates located in the `Templates` folder, and will render at the beginning of the current note.

 #### np:new
-`np:new` will show a list of all templates in `📋 Templates` folder, then create a new project note using supplied note name.
+`np:new` will show a list of all templates in the `Templates` folder, then create a new project note using supplied note name.

 ### Templating Service Commands
 The following commands can be used to insert various web service commands